YouTube's 10 Ways to Hit One Million Subscribers

 If you release videos Monday morning, then keep releasing videos every Monday morning.
 If you produce two videos a week, then keep producing two videos a week.

 I do not recommend sporadic upload times because YouTube will penalize you for it.
-If they know you're inconsistent, then your stuff won't be recommended to new viewers.
+If they know you're inconsistent, then your stuff won't be recommended to new viewers or appear on their trending page.

 Consistency is one of the most important things to consider if you want to be a successful youtuber.